allc/allc.github.io/about.md

 ## About Me

-I'm a Computer Science graduate, and now doing MSc Artificial Intelligent.
+I'm a Computer Science/Artificial Intelligence graduate.
 I write code (mostly in Python, also use Java, and currently learning Rust), do coding challenges, play CTFs, and do hiking.
-My area of interests includes software development, natural language understanding, computer vision and reinforcement learning.
+I am also interested in topics about technology, cyber security, game design and mental health/neurodiversity.

 Feel free to drop me an email at <i@cjxol.com>.

-I'm looking for something to do or a Computer Science related postgrad opportunity.
+I'm looking for something to do either a Computer Science related job or postgrad.

-<small>Last updated on 18th June 2022.</small>
+<small>Last updated on 8th Nov 2022.</small>

 ## Readings